-Other work includes his 12 audio works for Please Remain Seated (2011), and two videos: The Hidden Life of Hands for the Dance Film Project 2010 and Still Life: or when you’re away the walls speak your name (2009) for Cubicle, Skewed Visions’ new series of podcasts.
-He produced the second season, Cubicle2: on the internet nobody knows.
-His 2009 movement-theater piece He Woke Up In A Strange Place Called Home And Although Looking For Bed He Kept Finding Death Instead was an examination of global violence and domestic acceptance that took audiences through houses and streets of a quiet middle-class neighborhood.
-Past work includes Jasper Johns: GRAY (2008), Islands of Chekhov for the 2008 Twin Cities Chekhov Festival, Visits With Woyzeck for Open Eye Figure Theatre‘s 2008 Toy Theatre After Dark series, Theater Piece for Unbranded (2008), Strange Love (performance) (2007) in a coffin factory, A Quiet Ambition (2006) with Cherri Macht in a brewery office (which also traveled to Yaroslavl, Russia, as part of the International Festival of Movement and Dance), The Car: The Taxi (2004) in a taxi, The House (2004), Pipes (2003), as well as You Are Here (2002) in an observatory and The Bicycle (1999) with architect-sculptor Steve Epley.
+Deeper into the past his work includes Jasper Johns: GRAY (2008), Islands of Chekhov for the 2008 Twin Cities Chekhov Festival, Visits With Woyzeck for Open Eye Figure Theatre‘s 2008 Toy Theatre After Dark series, Theater Piece for Unbranded (2008), Strange Love (performance) (2007) in a coffin factory, A Quiet Ambition (2006) with Cherri Macht in a brewery office (which also traveled to Yaroslavl, Russia, as part of the International Festival of Movement and Dance), The Car: The Taxi (2004) in a taxi, The House (2004), Pipes (2003), as well as You Are Here (2002) in an observatory and The Bicycle (1999) with architect-sculptor Steve Epley.

-He was a finalist for the 2009 Bush Foundation Artist Fellowship, and recipient of the 2007 Electric Eyes: New Music and New Media Festival commission, the 2003 Intermedia Arts Naked Stages performance art commission, the Weisman Art Museum’s 2000 Temporary Public Art on Campus commission, and a 2001 Jerome Foundation Building Administrative Capacity grant.
-He has also been seen on The History Channel, in Jaime Carrera and Tyler Jensen’s Hustle, and with Flaneur Productions in Minneapolis, Minnesota; Leeds, England; and Edinburgh, Scotland.
+He was awarded a 2014 MRAC Next Step grant to travel to Poland to study the work of Tadeusz Kantor, was a finalist for the (now defunct) 2009 Bush Foundation Artist Fellowship, and recipient of the 2007 Electric Eyes: New Music and New Media Festival commission, the 2003 Intermedia Arts Naked Stages performance art commission, the Weisman Art Museum’s 2000 Temporary Public Art on Campus commission, and a 2001 Jerome Foundation Building Administrative Capacity grant.

 Normative education includes a BA from Sarah Lawrence College, study as a part of the Chautauqua Conservatory Theater Company and at the Classic Stage Conservatory in New York City.
 In 1991 he entered the University of Minnesota where he sneaked an MA in Theater, studied with the Margolis-Brown Company, and wrested a PhD out of some cold dead hands in 1997, where he has since been seen teaching.
 He has been assiduously studying the theories and practices of Tadeusz Kantor since 1993.

-Perhaps most interestingly, he is the stay-at-home parent for two boys who will soon grow to be rich and support him.
+Perhaps more interestingly, he has been the stay-at-home parent for two children who have grown, but are not yet rich enough to support him.